Please refer to the section on Financial Aid for more information, or address specific questions to the Office of Financial Aid.

 The Federal Work-Study Program (FWSP) provides jobs for students who are eligible for financial aid and who need to earn part of their education expenses to stay in college.
-The salary is at least equal to the current minimum wage.
+The compensation is at least equal to the current minimum wage.

-The amount of the work-study award depends on the financial need (as determined by the SAR), on the amount of other aid received, and on the availability of federal funds provided to the institution.
+The amount of the work-study award depends on the financial need (as determined by the FAFSA), on the amount of other aid received, and on the availability of federal funds provided to the institution.
 Some examples of FWSP jobs at Southeastern University include: library assistant, laboratory assistant, secretarial assistant and custodian.

 Federal Student Loans